 Talk to us

-Do you have questions or comments about our education programs?
+Do you have questions or comments about our workshop programs?
 We'd love to hear from you.
 Please contact:

 Education and Community Outreach Coordinator, Symphony Nova Scotia

 - School ConcertsAdopt-a-MusicianSchool Dress RehearsalsStudent MatineesNew Germany Outreach ProgramLink Up